 Targeting LEED Gold certification, this new headquarters complex will be sustainable, open, and friendly

-The design includes on-site photovoltaic arrays that will serve a dual purpose as parking shade structures.
-Additionally, façade designs are specific to the building orientation and aid with the daylight harvesting and net-zero energy goals.
+The design includes on-site photovoltaic arrays that serves a dual purpose as parking shade structures.
+Additionally, façade designs are specific to the building orientation and aid with daylight harvesting and net zero energy goals.

-The relationship with the adjoining planned development community was an important consideration as well.
+The relationship with the adjoining planned development community was also an important consideration.
 The chosen design aesthetic befits the facility’s stature as a military headquarters—the facades are well articulated with a combination of brick veneer, metal panels, and fenestrations.
 All the buildings on the campus are designed with the same architectural principles, broadcasting a cohesive campus aesthetic to the surrounding community.
-When complete, this headquarters complex will go a long way toward ensuring the Military Department is an effective and energy-efficient force.
+This headquarters complex goes a long way toward ensuring the Military Department is an effective and energy-efficient force.

 We're better together

 Partner with us today to change how tomorrow looks.
 You’re exactly what’s needed to help us make it happen in your community.Contact Us